brains-and-beards/mimic-docs/basics/create-first-project.md

 # Create first project

-The followings paragraphes describe how setting up your first project on Mimic:
+Read on to learn how to set up your first project on Mimic:

 - **[Create Project](#create-project)**
 - **[Mock Server](#mock-server)**